marinov98/MarinMacs/emacs_config/README.md

 - yapf: pip install yapf(Formatting)

 #### After the packages are installed:
-- install jedi on emacs (Run jedi:install-server after you added it to your init file (.emacs or .emacs.d/init.el, etc..)
-AND AFTER you installed virtualenv)
+- install the jedi package on emacs
+- Run jedi:install-server AFTER you added it to your init file (.emacs or .emacs.d/init.el, etc..)
+AND AFTER you installed virtualenv

 ## Csharp packages:
 - csharp-mode (Allows for emacs to recognize Csharp files)